 Whether we like it or not, a lot of us spend way too much time on our smartphones on social media sites like Tik Tok, Instagram, and Facebook.
 Leverage that to your advantage to reach out to your potential customers.

-Now, we’ve all seen yoga practitioners putting up photos and videos of them doing poses that make them look like they’re body contortionists.
-That may not really be what you want to post, considering it takes years and years of dedication to be able to do those poses.
+Now, we’ve all seen yoga practitioners put up photos and videos of themselves doing poses that make them look like remove they’re body contortionists.

 Instead, build content around the positive effects of practicing yoga, and wherever possible, use real-life examples from within your students and friends to illustrate these benefits.

-Before you go about trying to attract students, spend a little time studying the demographic around where you want to locate your yoga studio, and offer them a yoga style that suits their lifestyle.
+Before you go about trying to attract students, spend a little time studying the demographics around where you want to locate your yoga studio, and offering them a yoga style that suits their lifestyle.

 For example, if your yoga studio is in a neighborhood that has a lot of older people, you’d be better off offering courses in a more relaxed form of yoga, such as yin yoga.
 However, if you’re in a younger neighborhood, power yoga, a derivative of ashtanga vinyasa yoga may be where the money is at.